fhstp/IntellEvent/README.md

 # Contact
-If you need any help, have further ideas, or have questions regarding IntellEvent pleas feel free to contact me!
+If you need any help, have further ideas, or have questions regarding *IntellEvent* please feel free to contact me!
 ```
 bernhard.dumphart@fhstp.ac.at
 ```